cpressey/LCF-style-ND/README.md

-It would seem that the ideal language in which to demonstrate the things I'm trying to demonstrate here would be a dynamically-typed language with readable language constructs for encapsulation.
+It would seem that the ideal language in which to demonstrate the things I'm trying to demonstrate here would be a dynamically-typed language with good support for encapsulation.
-Unfortunately, such languages are not common, and certainly not mainstream.
-So to avoid the question of what programming language use, let's write this theorem prover in pseudo-code.

-Assume we have the usual assortment of primitive types in the language, and some way to define records containing multiple values, and some way to hide the representation of these records from every part of the program, except inside the definition of our operations.

-The record we will use to represent a valid proof, the constructor for which we will denote with `ValidProof`, contains two elements:
+Unfortunately, such a combination is rarely found in a programming language (which could be a topic unto itself).
+This leaves me a few options:

+*   Write it in a dynamically-typed language like Python and ask you to pretend there's actually encapsulation happening too.
+*   Write it in an encapsulation-supporting language like Java and ask you to pretend the static types aren't actually happening
+*   (And in both these cases I would also have to ask you to ignore the object-oriented bits, as they're just a distraction too.)
+*   Write it in a dynamically-typed language like Scheme but [employ some contortions to achieve encapsulation][] and ask you to not have them distract you from the main thrust.
+*   Write it in pseudo-code and ask you to kind of bear with me and play along as I hoc up some some ad-hoc notation for it.

+None of these options are fantastic.
+I'll pick the first option, because Python is pretty accessible and it's pretty easy to pretend it has encapsulation (see also the proviso I mentioned earlier.)

+So, this code will deal with `ProofStep` objects with some attributes whose names begin with single underscore.
+Just pretend that the operations I will describe are the _only_ operations that can access these attributes.
+All other operations are magically prevented from doing so.

+These attributes are:

+*   `_conclusion` -- a propositional sentence which
-*   the logical expression which is the proved statement
+    is the proved statement
-*   a mapping from labels to logical expressions, which are the assumptions that have been introduced.
+*   `_assumptions` -- a dict mapping labels to
+    propositional sentences, which are the assumptions
+    under which the `_conclusion` is proved true.

-Logical expressions are themselves a record structure of some sort, with constructors according to its structure such as `Conj`, `Disj`, `Impl`, `Prop` and so forth.
+Propositional sentences are an abstract syntax tree structure, whose nodes are objects from classes such as `Conj`, `Disj`, `Impl`, `Var` and so forth.
-However, unlike `ValidProof`, the representation of these will not be hidden from client code.
-In fact it will be useful for client code to manipulate logical expressions as much as it likes.
+Unlike our proof objects, the representation of these will not be hidden from client code.
+In fact it will be useful for client code to manipulate propositional sentences as much as it likes.

-In addition, we will assume there is some kind of `Dict` structure which can contain a mapping from values to values.
+Now, on to the actual operations.

-The basic operation to produce a trivial valid proof takes a logical expression and a label and produces a proof with that expression as an assumption.
+The basic operation to produce a trivial valid proof takes a propositional sentence and a label and produces a proof with that sentence as an assumption.
 Something like:

-    function suppose(expr, label):
+    def suppose(prop, label):
-        local assm := new Dict{}
-        assm[label] := expr
-        return new ValidProof{
+        return ProofStep(
-            statement: expr,
-            assumptions: assm
-        }
+            _assumptions={ label: prop },
+            _conclusion=prop
+        )

 We will also have a set of operations that represent inference rules.
+Each inference rule is a function: the inputs are the premises and the output is the conclusion.

 Inference rules such as conjunction-introduction seem easy to formulate, and they are, but there is one aspect where we must take care, which is this: any assumptions attached to the premises must be carried over to the conclusion.